 - Winter Hikes at Kings Gap Environmental Education Center - Hiking isn't just for the warm months!
 Take in the beauty of the winter season with a hike at Kings Gap.
 This state park is known for its winding four-mile road that leads to the historic mansion sitting atop South Mountain.
 Take in the panoramic views of Cumberland Valley from the back porch of the mansion and then head out onto one of almost twenty rails for a brisk walk through the woods.

 - Winter Stroll in Boiling Springs - If you just need to be out of the house for a little bit enjoy a walk around charming Children's Lake.
 Ducks, swans, and geese abound on the water which remains a constant 53 degrees.
-If you start feeling ambitious, visit the Appalachian Trail Conservancy, which is located along the lake, for a map and enjoy a winter day hike on this famous trail that cuts through Cumberland Valley.
+If you start feeling ambitious, enjoy a winter day hike along the Appalachian Trail by following the white blazes along the Lake.

 - Take a Cooking Class - Take a night off from cooking and watch a pro instead!
 Learn tips and tricks as dinner is prepared, and enjoy an evening out at the same time.
 Both The Kitchen Shoppe & Cooking School and the Culinary Kitchen at Cornerstone Coffeehouse host classes.
-You'll leave with new recipes and know-how.
+You'll leave with new recipes and some great tips and tricks to improve your cooking skills.

 - Think Spring - Ashcombe Farm & Greenhouses is a combination plant store and gift shop combined with grandma's kitchen.
 Take your time wandering their expansive greenhouse as you start planning your spring garden.
 Then head to their gift shop where you'll find Instagram-perfect seasonal decor.
 Only the strong-willed can escape the bakery without picking up a mouth-watering treat or a variety of ready-to-eat meals.
 Their event calendar is also chock-full of classes for both kids and adults.